matthewjcafiero/WeatherApp/README.md

 OpenWeather's Geocoding API: https://openweathermap.org/api/geocoding-api#direct OpenWeather's One Call API: https://openweathermap.org/api/one-call-api

-Note: The name "Weather Me Up Buttercup" is a play on words of the song "Build Me Up Buttercup."
+NOTE: The name "Weather Me Up Buttercup" is a play on words of the song "Build Me Up Buttercup."
 I was listening to this song when I first started this project, and I thought it a fun name for it.